farm-fe/farm/README.md

 <br/>

-> **Note**:
->
-> - See [RFC-001](https://github.com/farm-fe/rfcs/blob/main/rfcs/001-core-architecture/rfc.md#motivation) for design motivation and principles.
+See [RFC-001](https://github.com/farm-fe/rfcs/blob/main/rfcs/001-core-architecture/rfc.md#motivation) for design motivation and principles.
-> - **This project is still under development and not production-ready.
-Contributions are welcome**.
->
-> This project is built on the SWC Project, using SWC for HTML/CSS/JS/TSX/TS/JSX parsing, transforming, optimizing, and code generation.

 <br/>

 ## Getting Started

-Create a new Farm(support both react and vue) project.
+Create a new Farm(support both React and Vue) project.

 With npm: